Pontocho Alley Guide 2026: Best 15 Restaurants, Noryo-yuka & Kyoto Local’s Tips

 ・Frequently Asked Questions about Pontocho

-What is Pontocho
+What is Pontocho Alley

-Pontocho is a historic street located in the heart of Kyoto, along the Kamogawa River.
+Pontocho Alley is a historic street located in the heart of Kyoto, along the Kamogawa River.
 The culture of geisha and maiko, which has continued since the Edo period, still thrives here, creating a scenic landscape with old machiya houses lining the street.

 At night, lanterns are lit, enveloping the area in a fantastical atmosphere.
 Recently, it has become more of a gourmet spot with various restaurants that let you experience Kyoto, rather than just a geisha and maiko district.

-However, even with these changes, Pontocho remains a special place that vividly reflects Kyoto's history and culture.
+However, even with these changes, Pontocho Alleyremains a special place that vividly reflects Kyoto's history and culture.
 As soon as you step in, it's like traveling back in time to a different world.
 I believe this extraordinary charm is Pontocho's greatest appeal.

-Access to Pontocho
+Access to Pontocho Alley

 If you're coming from Kyoto Station, I recommend taking the Karasuma Line subway to "Shijo Station," then transferring to the Hankyu Railway and heading to "Kawaramachi Station."